 Celebrating Good Attendance

 Good attendance is celebrated in weekly assemblies and classes.
 Half-termly awards are presented in assemblies.
 Whole school and class attendance is updated and publicised regularly on classroom doors and displays within the Academy.
 Parents will be kept updated and be given an overview of their child’s attendance at each Parents’ Evenings and in their child’s End of Year Reports.
-In addition – all children who have 97%+ attendance at the end of the year will be entered into a draw for a bike.
-The Academy will give away:

 Support for Attendance